Krishna Das (singer)

 Krishna Das (IAST: Kṛṣṇa dāsa; born Jeffrey Kagel; May 31, 1947) is an American vocalist known for his performances of Hindu devotional music known as kirtan (chanting the names of God).
 He has released seventeen albums since 1996.
 He performed at the 2013 Grammy Awards, where his album Live Ananda (2012) was nominated for the 2013 Grammy Award for Best New Age Album.
-He's been described by the New York Times as "the chant master of American yoga".
+He has been described by the New York Times as "the chant master of American yoga".

+Early life

+Krishna Das was born Jeffrey Kagel on May 31, 1947, and grew up in Queens and later Roslyn Heights, Long Island, New York.
+He was raised in a Jewish family and developed an early interest in music; an ankle injury ended his prospects of a basketball scholarship to Brandeis University, after which he attended the State University of New York at Stony Brook.

+During his university years and afterward, Kagel pursued music and became increasingly interested in spirituality and Eastern religious traditions.
+In 1968, he met the spiritual teacher Ram Dass, an encounter that influenced his subsequent spiritual path.